openstandia/Nextjs-docs-ja/scripts/konjacbot/README.md

 ### Description

-- Modifies code blocks within MDX files to a format that can be correctly displayed.
+- Modifies code blocks within MDX files to ensure they are displayed correctly.
+- Modify links to untranslated documents to point to the official site.
+- To prevent anchor links from breaking after translation, IDs will be added to the headings.

 ## [Image Downloading](./dlimg.mts)